Easy How to Draw Leprechaun Feet Tutorial video and Leprechaun Feet Coloring Page

-After seeing all the fun students had drawing elf legs last winter, it seemed that a lesson in drawing leprechaun legs was an obvious next step.
+After seeing all the fun students had drawing elf legs last winter, it seemed that a lesson in drawing how to draw leprechaun feet was an obvious next step.
 And why not have fun focusing on those extra fancy shoes it seems all leprechauns wear?

 Please note though, that although this is a great lesson in symmetry, all those funky little curves do make this a more complex project for students to draw on their own.
 It’s good practice for older ones to figure out, but younger, like first or even second graders might struggle.
 Especially if they haven’t had much practice in symmetrical drawing yet.